Introduction to Bees

 Bees are members of the family Apidae, and are known for their ability to collect nectar and pollen, and for their role in pollination.
 They are typically fuzzy and have a distinctive shape, with a large thorax and a slender waist.

-Ants are members of the family Formicidae, and are known for their social behaviour, with colonies that are organized into hierarchical societies.
+Ants are members of the family Formicidae, and are known for their social behaviour, with colonies that are organised into hierarchical societies.
 They have a distinct shape, with a narrow waist and a bulbous thorax and abdomen.

 Wasps belong to different families, such as Vespidae and Sphecidae, and are generally more slender and smooth-bodied than bees, with a narrow waist and a more elongated thorax and abdomen.
 They are known for their ability to sting and for their aggressive behaviour.